sourcefrog/conserve/doc/format.md

 A band is composed of a *head*, *tail*, and multiple *blocks*, each with a *block index* and a *block data*.

-A band head is a file `BANDHEAD` containing a `BandHead` protobuf.
+A band head is a file `BANDHEAD` containing a json dictionary.

-A band tail is a file `BANDTAIL` containing a `BandTail` protobuf, only for finished bands: it is the presence of this file that defines the band as complete.
+A band tail is a file `BANDTAIL` containing a json dictionary, only for finished bands: it is the presence of this file that defines the band as complete.

+TODO: Describe compression.

 Blocks
 ------